chinkiuc/engg1340_group_project/README.md

 # Requirements
 1. Generation of random game sets or events
+  - using rand() to generate random answer
+  - using rand() to swap letters in random order
 2. Data structures for storing game status
 3. Dynamic memory management
 4. File input/output (e.g., for loading/saving game status)
+  - Score board
+  - game rules
 5. Program codes in multiple files
 6. Proper indentation and naming styles
+  - varibles are named with clear instructions
+  (e.g. back: flag of going back to main menu
+        life: for the life of player
+        sports/ countries: array of storing words in different categories)
 7. In-code documentation